-- 1. Select the IP Sub-Group from the tree. - 2.
+- Select the IP Sub-Group from the tree. - 2.
 Click Sub Group Profile in the pop-up menu to display the Sub Group Profile window:

-Fig. 5-31 Sub Group Profile window, Category tab
+Fig. 6-31 Sub Group Profile window, Category tab

-- In the Category Profile page, create a custom profile by selecting categories to block, pass, white list, or assign a warn setting, and indicating whether uncategorized sites should pass or be blocked. - 4.
-Click Apply.

-Click the Redirect URL tab to display the Redirect URL page:
+- In the Category Profile page, create a custom profile by selecting categories to block, pass, white list, or assign a warn setting, and indicating whether uncategorized sites should pass, trigger a warn message for the end user, or be blocked. - 4.
+Click Apply. - Click the Redirect URL tab to display the Redirect URL page:

-Fig. 5-32 Sub Group Profile window, Redirect URL tab
+Fig. 6-32 Sub Group Profile window, Redirect URL tab